jjasghar/pxe_dust-cookbook/README.md

 * `domain`: Default domain for nodes, default is none.
 * `packages`: Additional operating system packages to add to the preseed file.
 * `run_list`: Run list for nodes, this value is NOT set as a default and will be passed to all boot types unless explicitly overwritten.
+* `environment`: Environment for nodes, this value is NOT set as a default and will be passed to all boot types unless explicitly overwritten.
 * `netboot_url`: URL of the netboot image to use for OS installation.
 * `bootstrap`: Optional additional bootstrapping configuration.
     `http_proxy`: HTTP proxy, default is none.